Augmentation-aware Self-supervised Learning with Conditioned Projector: Method

 \subsection{Preliminaries}

-A typical contrastive framework used in self-supervised learning consists of an augmentation function $t_\omega$ and two networks: feature extractor $f$ and projector $\pi$.
-Let $\mathbf{v}_1 = t_{\mathbf{\omega}_1}(\mathbf{x}), \mathbf{v}_2 = t_{\mathbf{\omega}_2}(\mathbf{x})$ be two augmentations of a sample $\mathbf{x} \sim X$ parameterized by $\mathbf{\omega}_1, \mathbf{\omega}_2 \sim \Omega$.
-The feature extractor maps them into the embedding space, which is the representation used in downstream tasks.
-To make the representation invariant to data augmentations, $\mathbf{e}_1 = f(\mathbf{v}_1)$ is forced to be similar to $\mathbf{e}_2 = f(\mathbf{v}_2)$\footnote{ While contrastive objectives such as InfoNCE \cite{oord2019representation} regularize the representation using negative pairs, we omit them from our notation for the sake of brevity.}.
-However, instead of imposing similarity constraints directly on the embedding space of $f$, a projector $\pi$ transforms the embeddings into target space where the contrastive loss $\loss$ is applied.
-This trick, known as \emph{Guillotine Regularization}, helps the feature extractor to better generalize to downstream tasks, due to $f$ not being directly affected by $\loss$~\cite{yosinski2014transferable,chen2020simple,chen2020improved,bordes2022guillotine}.
+{In this section, we introduce the key concepts in joint-embedding SSL.
+We include Table~\ref{tab:reference} as a reference of key concepts used in this manuscript.} A typical joint-embedding framework used in self-supervised learning consists of an augmentation function $t_\omega$ and two networks: feature extractor $f$ and projector $\pi$.
+Let $\mathbf{v}_1 = t_{\mathbf{\omega}_1}(\mathbf{x}), \mathbf{v}_2 = t_{\mathbf{\omega}_2}(\mathbf{x})$ be two augmentations of a sample $\mathbf{x} \sim \mathcal{X}$ parameterized by $\mathbf{\omega}_1, \mathbf{\omega}_2 \sim \Omega$. {The feature extractor maps them into the embedding space, i.e. the representation used in downstream tasks.} To make the representation invariant to data augmentations, $\mathbf{e}_1 = f(\mathbf{v}_1)$ is forced to be similar to $\mathbf{e}_2 = f(\mathbf{v}_2)$. {This can be expressed by various objective functions~\cite{garrido2022duality}, such as contrastive InfoNCE~\cite{oord2019representation,chen2020simple,he2020momentum}\footnote{ While contrastive objectives such as InfoNCE~\cite{oord2019representation} regularize the representation using negative pairs, we omit them from our notation for the sake of brevity.}, or CCA~\cite{zbontar2021barlow} -- which we collectively denote as $\loss$.} {Instead of imposing the objective $\loss$ directly on the embedding space of $f$, a projector $\pi$ transforms the embeddings into another representation space, where $\loss$ is applied.} This trick, known as \emph{Guillotine Regularization}, helps the feature extractor to better generalize to downstream tasks, due to $f$ not being directly affected by $\loss$~\cite{yosinski2014transferable,chen2020simple,chen2020improved,bordes2022guillotine}.